MechanicalDragon0687/BAX/makebax/README.md

 #### Notes

 Although it should be compatible with big endian platforms (PowerPC, Microblaze, etc) this has not been properly tested yet.
 Please report any issues regarding compilation/usage on big endian platforms.

+I'll eventually rewrite it in C++, whenever I get the time.